 - 10-12 Corn or Flour Tortillas gluten free if needed, look for organic and/or non GMO

 - Fresh Cherry Tomatoes

 In a non stick pan, toast the pepitas on medium low heat for about three minutes, tossing and flipping the pepitas until they are slightly golden and fragrant.
 Remove from pan and set aside to cool.

 Blister poblanos on a medium open stove top flame turning as needed until all the skin is charred, about 10 minutes.
 Alternatively, set oven rack to top.
 Heat oven to broiling.
 Set the poblanos on an unlined sheet pan and broil, turning the poblanos every 2-3 minutes to blister, for about 10 minutes.
-Once blistered set the poblanos in a covered bowl for 10 minutes.
+Once blistered set the poblanos in a covered bowl for 10 minutes (this will make them easier to peel!).
 Peel, remove the stem and seeds and slice into bite size pieces.
 Set aside.

 In a large saute pan, add 2 tsp of oil.
 Heat until shimmering.
 Turn heat to medium and add the zucchini.
 Cook, stirring only a few times, for about 8 minutes, a bit of browning is okay.
 Add the corn and cook for another 2 minutes (the pan will be a bit crowded).
 Remove from pan and set aside.